Vitaliitymashkov/cv-analyzer/README.md

 - **Cost tracking is automatic** and based on actual token usage from OpenAI API responses.
 - **All metrics are exposed** via Spring Boot Actuator for monitoring and alerting.
 - **Pricing is configurable** via environment variables for different OpenAI models.
+- **Prompt management is admin-only** and requires authentication for security.
+- **All prompt changes are persistent** and saved to files for durability.
+- **Admin credentials should be changed** in production environments.
+- **Health dashboard layout is customizable** with drag and drop functionality.
+- **User preferences are automatically saved** to localStorage for persistence.

 ## License